mobilehero-archive/titanium-authentication/readme.md

 * [©️  &nbsp; Legal](#️---legal)
 	* [The MIT License (MIT)](#the-mit-license-mit)

-> Titanium native mobile authentication manager
+> Axway Amplify authentication module for mobile titanium

 ## 📓   &nbsp; Description

-For use with authenticating with Titanium Native Mobile apps
+For use with authenticating with Axway Amplify for Mobile Titanium

 ## ✨  &nbsp; Features